Tips for Filmmakers Working in the Extreme Close-up End of Image Crafting

 Macro work is whenever you start approaching until the size of the object out there in the world matches up with the size of the object on the sensor.
 So, if you are shooting a dime, and the image that the lens projects on the sensor is roughly the same size as that dime, which means it’ll be massive on the big screen, that is macro work.

 For a long time Macro required the rental of expensive specialized lenses, but in recent years the launch of lenses like the Irix Cine 150mm Macro have offered filmmakers high quality imagery and cinematographic features like repeatable focus in an affordable package.
-Irix Cine lenses are available in PL, EF, Sony E and MFT.
+Irix Cine lenses are available in PL, EF, Sony E, MFT, RF, Z and L-mount.

 Most filmmakers don’t run into a lot of macro work in their day to day life on set, which is a shame, since macro photography opens up a whole world of creative expression for motion picture artists.
 Famously and extensively used in films like “Requiem for a dream” and growing in popularity for documentary work, macro shots can help paint a fuller picture of a world you are creating, and can help especially in building transition and introduction sequences.
 Nothing quite paints a picture of a specific time and place like extreme details that are so close, you feel like you can smell them.